EMGuyant/power-query-functions/README.md

 ## Overview

 This repository contains a Power BI template designed to automate the loading, cleaning, and transformation of CSV files stored in SharePoint.
+It contains the sample files discussed in the blog post [Power Query Functions: Building Flexible and Reusable Data Cleaning Routines](https://ethanguyant.com/2024/08/29/power-query-functions-building-flexible-and-reusable-data-cleaning-routines/).

 The template leverages Power Query functions and parameters to create a flexible and reusable solution for data preparation, ensuring that datasets are consistently cleaned and properly formatted for analysis.

 Included in this repository are:
 - A set of sample source CSV files.